Character stacks are PORC count: Introduction

 \subsection{Acknowledgements}

-The second author would like to thank David Baraglia for introducing him to the world of character varieties and answering numerous questions.
+The second author would like to thank David Baraglia for introducing him to the world of character varieties and answering numerous questions and for Jack Hall for answering questions about stacks.
 We thank George Lusztig whose crucial comment set us on the right path.
 We also thank the participants of the Australian National University workshop ``Character varieties, $E$-polynomials and Representation $\zeta$-functions", where our results were presented.

 NB is supported by an Australian Government RTP Scholarship.
 MK is supported by Australian Research Council Discovery Projects.
 The contents of this paper form a part of NB's Master's Thesis.